2/12/2019

 speaker

-about the trajectory given obviously year over year growth is not just a function of what happened this year, but it's also a function of what happened last year.
-So you're correct about the trajectory.
+And then you are correct about the trajectory, given obviously year-over-year growth is not just a function of what happened this year, but it's also a function of what happened last year.
+So you are correct about the trajectory.

 speaker

 Okay.
-And then just my follow up, just your comment on not really looking at portfolio composition, but sort of looking at what's available and what the price is.
-Your reference to skilled nursing sort of pricing moving up.
-Does that does that sort of make you more a seller today versus a buyer?
-And how would you sort of describe this pricing across your different subgroups?
+And then just my follow-up, just your comment on not really looking at portfolio composition, but sort of looking at what's available and what the price is.
+Your reference to skilled nursing sort of pricing moving up, Does that sort of make you more a seller today versus a buyer?
+And how would you sort of describe just pricing across your different subgroups?

 speaker

 I'm not suggesting by any means that we don't have, you know, we don't have a view of what our ideal portfolio should be constructed.
 I'll also say that view is evolving.
 So it's not a static view.
-But what I was trying to drive that that most importantly, we deploy capital to make money.
-Even if we assume that we had a long term view of some percent of assets from some segment or some operators, we are not prepared to get to that view to execute that view to realize that you were not prepared to pay a price.
-That does not make sense from a total return perspective.
-That's what I was trying to drive that.
+But what I was trying to drive at that most importantly, we deploy capital to make money.
+Even if we assume that we had a long-term view of some percent of assets from some segment or some operators, we are not prepared to get to that view, to execute that view, to realize that you are not prepared to pay a price that does not make sense from a total return perspective.
+That's what I was trying to drive at.

 speaker